axion66/axion66/README.md

 - 💻 **Technical Skills:**
    I work extensively with various **Deep Learning (DL)** and **Reinforcement Learning (RL)** libraries:
-   - PyTorch, Tinygrad, Numpy, Pandas, Gym, TorchRL, AWS, and more.
+   - PyTorch, Numpy, Pandas, Gym, TorchRL, baseline, AWS, and more.
-   - Proficient in **Flutter** for developing both frontend and backend applications.
+   - Proficient in **Flutter** for developing both frontend and backend applications. created +4 applications.

 - 🔭 **What I'm Working On:**
    I'm currently focusing on **quantitative pair trading modeling on cryptocurrency** and **generative AI for piano**.